cyclus/cyclus.github.com/source/cep/cep18.rst

 the Transaction class to define whether the communication is an **offer** or **request** for the Market's commodity.
 Communication is initialized by Facilities, but there is no Cyclus core support for this operation.
-Individual derived Facilities (e.g., the SinkFacility and SourceFacility in Cycamore) define this functionality during their **HandleTick** functions.
+Individual derived Facilities (e.g., the Sink and Source in Cycamore) define this functionality during their **HandleTick** functions.
 This interaction is invoked during the tick phase in the current facility invocations purely by practice.
 There is no requirement for such behavior; for example, one